pgfisico/arduino-project-temperature-display/display-code.md

 # TODO

--- Consider making this display test page, don't explain how the code works.
+- Consider making this display test page, don't explain how the code works.
 Cover in the Combined code with the LUT
+- Error in code, should shift twice...
+- Is it necessary to test display position??

 ```c
 const int SERIAL_DATA_PIN = 3;